-Since part of my job at the Cato Institute is to persuade skeptics to support a free society, I’m always trying to figure out how best to convince people to favor liberty over statism.
+Since part of my job is to persuade skeptics to support a free society, I’m always trying to figure out how best to convince people to favor liberty over statism.

 I start with the premise that most statists are misguided rather than evil and I try to understand how they see the world.
 If I know what makes them tick, after all, then perhaps I can explain to them how freedom is preferable to big government.